Stormwater Fee Overview

 In order to meet this unfunded mandate, Silver Spring will implement a Stormwater Fee beginning January 1, 2020.
 The fee will have two categories, Single Family Residential (SFR) and Non-Single Family Residential (Non-SFR), and will utilize Impervious Area (IA) data that was collected for the Township.
 From the IA data, it was determined that an average SFR property has 4,000 sf of IA.
 This 4,000 sf was set to be the Equivalent Residential Unit (ERU) and was determined to be charged a rate of $9 based on budgetary need.
 SFR properties will be assessed a flat rate that is equal to 1 ERU, or $9, a month ($108 annually).
 Non-SFR properties will be assessed a rate based off of multiples of ERUs the property has.
 For example, if a Non-SFR property has 20,000 sf of IA, that would be equal to 5 ERUs (20,000/4,000 = 5).
 For this property, the monthly fee would be $45 a month ($540 annually).

 The Stormwater Fee will be billed through the Silver Spring Authority and assessed to all properties with 500 sf of IA or more.
 If you are currently receiving a sewer bill, the Stormwater Fee will be an added line item.
 If you are not currently receiving a sewer bill, you will be receiving a new bill from the Silver Spring Authority for the purpose of collecting the Stormwater Fee.
-SFR properties will be billed quarterly, and Non-SFR properties will be billed monthly.
+Billing schedules will follow the Silver Spring Authority’s current cycles.

 Credit Policy and Appeals